duboiss/SymForum/README.md

 The goal is to eventually make a bundle allowing any symfony developer to add a forum on his existing site.

 ### Features
+- English and French language support for everyone
 - Forums with sub-forums in categories
 - Breadcrumbs, antispam, reports...
 - Threads and forums locked/unlocked